jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Wikipedia started as Nupedia (2000).
 Nupedia was a free online copycat of Encyclopedia Britannica where only "expert" professors made articles.
 Wikipedia (2001) was a side project.
 Only programmers knew "community content creation" would work.

 Everyone else assumed regular people would only read the work of professors.
 The first issue with this theory was that the professors didn’t like to share their knowledge.
 In its first year, Nupedia had 12 articles.
-Wikipedia had 40,000, which most professors loved to belittle as rubbish.
-Professors even disallowed students from referencing Wikipedia’s articles in their school work.
+Wikipedia had 40,000, which most professors, performing dark majic, loved to belittle as rubbish.
+Professors even went further into the dark arts and disallowed students from referencing Wikipedia’s articles in their school work.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.

 The second issue was that it turned out "expert" answers and "regular" answers are the same.
-The movies are expensive because of a 1948 government rule banning studio’s from owning or collaborating with theatres--so they can’t vary ticket prices regardless of movie budgets--and mosquito nets are a simple and effective tool against malaria infections.
+The movies are expensive because of a 1948 government rule banning studio’s working with theatres--so they can’t vary ticket prices regardless of movie budgets--and mosquito nets are a simple and effective tool against malaria infections.

 Thirdly, Wikipedia was so easy to use many extras became protagonists!
 A huge community of non-academics voluntarily shared their knowledge one "edit now" at a time and fiercely protected their common knowledge with "undo now".
 Nobody told them, paid them, or made a rule to force it.
 Because performing majic, and expanding someone else’s cyborgolgy with things like millions of Wikipedia articles, is Nature’s dopamine rush.

 And lastly, so many people loved the performance and flocked to Wikipedia’s answers.
 The extra’s mass support quickly made Wikipedia king, while giving the technological gates of Nupedia and Encyclopedia Britannica quick deaths.

 That’s the story of Wikipedia.
 Made by new protagonists, made the standard reference tool by empowered extras.
 Few believed it was possible, because even professors don’t understand new tools always unpower the few, to empower the rest.
 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one "edit now" button, to make it real.
 It felt majical to bypass the rules.
+It also put a smile on my face.

 ![Wikipedia development](/img\diagrams\techvolution-enclyclopedia-book-wiki.png)

+- The Encyclopedia Britannica was a physical book with limited pages.
+That means there was a debate what to include, and all updates required printing a new book.
+Wikipedia is totally different.
+It has limitless pages and updates instantly.
+This difference showcases why red/blue politics can't harness digital tools.
+Both ideologies were invented to deal with physical property like books.
+Conservatism says protecting personal property keeps society rich because everyone has incentive to create new property or keep what they have in good condition.
+Hence conservaties don't like things like taxes or regulation that intefere with their "I know what's best" mentality.
+Progressives think different.
+They say property really belongs to the community and so they want to regulate it to be sure selfish people (conservaties) don't control it.

+Neither of these solutions are valid for digital property.
+It doesn't spoil, so there's no reason to "own" it.
+And it's limitless, so there's no reason to "regulate" it.
+Yet property protection, and property regulation, are what both conservatives and progressives know how to do.
+Since they control our ruling philosphy we're missing out on using digital tools to make many other kinds of Encyclopedia Britannica to Wikipedias upgrades.

 ### You Can Win

+So that's how we won a battle in the fight for Techvolution.
+It's a battle that made me, and everyone else who write and read Wikipedia, happy because we're evolving humanity is natural for us.
+The excuses and rules in the way of evolution are made by old cyborgs, who either don't want to drop their tools and learn new ones, or who perform dark majic to convince other people to do the same.

-Wikipedia’s victory is another example of the archetypal Techvolution story.
+Wikipedia’s victory is another example of the this archetypal story of technological evolution.
 Like Galileo and his telescope, George Washington and his musket, and Steve Jobs and his iTunes, Wikipedia was a victory for protagonists.
 What makes this era especially interesting—and what makes preparation for this battle all the more urgent—is the ease with which extras can seize and command digital tools if they would so desire, empowering and evolving themselves.

 Now imagine a world in which digital tools are set free!
 Stargazer, that’s the story you must jump into with lightsabers a-blazin’, dicing up old evil storm-trooping tools, to smooth out humanity’s natural evolution.
 The open-source community are making new tools.
 But they are facing down Darth Blockbuster on their own.
 They need as much support as Wikipedia received.

 Note however, our lives cut across thousands to millions of problems.
 Thus, our villains are not in a massive group like "the rich" or the "the unions" as old philosophies label.
-Our villains reveal themselves inside thousands of companies, institutions, and organizations, and they fight back by suppressing new tools to keep their version of the DVD alive.
+Our villains reveal themselves inside thousands of companies, institutions, and organizations, and they fight back by suppressing new tools to keep their version of the Encyclopedia Britannica or DVD alive.

 Together, protagonists and extras can end all these Darth Blockbusters.
 I know this is possible because history has proven it.
 Our battle today was fought generations ago with Darth Blockbuster’s master: Darth King.